nicobast/locusmental_wp1_tasks/README.md

   * Run one task
     - If you want to run only one specific task in the experiment, you can do so by modifying the tasks [] list in the runner.py file.
 To exclude a task from being executed, simply add a '#' symbol in front of the task name in the tasks [] list.
 This will comment out the task, and it will not be run when you execute the script.

+## Versions
+  ** Cartoon Version**: Displays short cartoons during the inter-stimulus interval (ISI) instead of a fixation cross, in the auditory_oddball and rapid_sound_sequences tasks.
+   *Note: The cartoon files are not included in the repository.
+You can use your own cartoon or animation clips.
+Store them in a media folder in your main directory(e.g. locusmental_wp1_tasks).*
+  ** Original Version**: Follows the task structure as described below.
+Videos are shown only between tasks for attention grabbing.
+  *Note: The cartoon files are not included in the repository.Store them in the media folder.
+Store them in a media folder in your main directory(e.g. locusmental_wp1_tasks)*

 ## The Auditory Oddball Task
 The task is used to manipulate Locus-Coeruleus-Norepinephrine (LC-NE) activity.
 In four task blocks, each including 100 trials, a frequent tone (standard) is presented with a probability of 80% while an infrequent tone of a different pitch (oddball) is presented with a probability of 20%.
 The pitch level indicating oddballs in the 1st task block and the 3rd task block (oddball blocks) are either 500 Hz or 750 Hz.
 Oddballs in the 2nd and 4th task block are of the opposite pitch (oddball blocks reverse).
 Three additional standard trials precede each task block.